gundermanc/clown-car/README.md

 ClownCar functions for interacting with the package loader.

 ## Value Prospects
-  1) Bypass the obnoxius security settings for Powershell that require code signing.
-It does this by embedding your script(s) into a batch file which is unrestricted and can bypass the scripting security requirements.
+  - Bypass the obnoxius security settings for Powershell that require code signing.
+CC does this by embedding your script(s) into a batch file which is unrestricted and can bypass the scripting security requirements.
 Now you can run Powershell scripts on any machine!
-  2) Obfuscates your scripts by embedding them, base64 encoded, within the batch file.
+  - Obfuscates your scripts by embedding them, base64 encoded, within a ZIP in the batch file.
-  3) Allows you to package your script's assets into a single self-extracting script containing a ZIP archive with anything you want!
+  - Allows you to package your script's assets into a single self-extracting script containing a ZIP archive with anything you want!
-  4) Provides a nice and easy to use temporary directory for your script to play in that is automagically deleted when you return from your main function.
+  - Provides a nice and easy to use temporary directory for your script to play in that is automagically deleted when you return from your main function.
 No need to worry about cleanup, it is taken care of.
-  5) Assets are extracted to a full-path-known location so users who cd to another directory will not break your scripts.
+  - Assets are extracted to a full-path-known location so users who cd to another directory will not break your scripts.
-  6) Powershell is a very powerful tool!
+  - Powershell is a very powerful tool!
 Since it integrates with .NET, you have full access to WPF and WinForms and can conceivably build a rich client or server application with UI and advanced features.
     Although this is not an ideal scenario, it does have the benefit of making it really easy to spin off a small tool or application without installing the Microsoft SDKs.
 Since Powershell is present on every computer, this is a HUGE win.
 ClownCar provides the means to package your app into one file.

 ## Command Line Packager
 The command line packager, clown-car.bat, is the tool that produces